 I was amazed by how the dashi were controlled.
 When they stopped, the upper superstructure spun around.
 Spectators could see what was going on onboard.
 And when they rounded street corners!
 Crews pulled with the ropes and crossbars to nudge the wheels in the right direction.
 They made it look easy.

-Another reason I was happy to attend this event was that I hadn’t been to a single matsuri in 2019.
+Another reason I was happy to attend this event was I hadn’t been to a single matsuri in 2019.
 The Kawagoe was my first one.
 Work had been so busy that year.

 My first visit to the Kawagoe Festival was delightful.
 The only disappointment was that the festivities extended into the night.
 I live quite a distance away, so I couldn’t stay.
 How about you, have you seen it?

 For articles about other festivals in Tokyo, look at: